Pumpkin02/ML4B-project/README.md

 # 2 Related Work

-Fake news detection, particularly in political contexts, has become a critical area of research due to the growing impact of false information on public discourse.
-Most previous work has focused on binary classification and the use of large-scale language models for identifying the accuracy of claims, but none have directly implemented a paraphrase-based, three-way classification model on political tweets using multilingual techniques.
-This highlights a new contribution of our project.
+Fake news detection, particularly in political contexts, has become an increasingly important research area due to the widespread influence of misinformation on public opinion and democratic discourse.
+While most previous approaches have focused on binary classification tasks using large-scale language models, our project introduces a novel multilingual, semantic similarity-based model that performs three-way classification (true, false, uncertain) on political tweets.
+This represents a new contribution by combining transformer-based sentence embeddings with similarity thresholds in a multilingual political domain.

 ## 2.1 Traditional Approaches to Fake News Detection